PandasThumb/pandasthumb.github.io/_posts/2020/2020-12-28-mark-meadows-skeletons.md

 according to a press release from paleontologist Daniel Phelps.

-It gets worse.
 According to the Salon article, besides involving his 9-year-old daughter in some kind of apparent fraud, Mr. Meadows

 >had since at least 2018 apparently failed to disclose a loan and monthly income of $11,000 related to the sale of a deed to a Colorado fossil park dedicated to promoting the creationist fiction that humans coexisted with dinosaurs.